On the automorphism group of non-necessarily normal affine toric varieties: Homogeneous decomposition of locally nilpotent derivations

 and the derivation $\partial$ is given by

 The derivation $\partial$ defines indeed a derivation in the quotient $\KK[S]=\KK[x,y,z,t]/I$ since

 \end{example}

 Let $S$ be a finitely generated cancellative monoid.
-Given a locally nilpotent derivation $\partial\colon \KK[S]\to \KK[S]$ on a semigroup algebra, by Proposition~\ref{finte-decomposition} above, we have that $\partial$ can be decomposed as a finite sum $\partial=\sum\partial_\alpha$ of $M_S$-homogeneous derivations of degree $\alpha \in M_S$.
-Moreover, if $S$ is affine, by \cite[Lemma~1.10]{liendo2010affine} some $\partial_\alpha$ is again locally nilpotent.
-In the remaining of this section we prove the same result in the more general context of finitely generated cancellative monoids, see Theorem~\ref{LND-decomposition} below.
-The techniques required for the proof are not straightforward generalizations of the affine case.
+Let $\partial\colon \KK[S]\to \KK[S]$ be a locally nilpotent derivation on the semigroup algebra $\KK[S]$.
+By Proposition~\ref{finte-decomposition}, the derivation $\partial$ can be decomposed as a finite sum $\partial=\sum\partial_\alpha$ of $M_S$-homogeneous derivations of degree $\alpha \in M_S$.
+Moreover, if $S$ is affine and saturated, by \cite[Lemma~1.10]{liendo2010affine} some $\partial_\alpha$ is again locally nilpotent.
+In the remaining of this section we prove the same result in the more general context of finitely generated cancellative monoids, see Theorem~\ref{LND-decomposition}.
+The techniques required for the proof are not straightforward generalizations of the affine and saturated case.

 \begin{lemma} Let $S$ be a finitely generated cancellative monoid.
 If $S$ is saturated, then $S=S'\oplus T$ where $S'$ is a saturated affine monoid and $T$ is a finite group. \end{lemma}